 1.Explore Market Square – Rynek Glówny

-The market square in Krakow is the biggest of its kind in Europe and is filled with restaurants, bars and a variety of market stalls selling everything from flowers to cheap souvenirs.
+The market square in Krakow is the biggest of its kind in Europe.
+It’s probably one of the best too, filled with restaurants, bars and a variety of market stalls selling everything from flowers to cheap souvenirs.

 It really is a fabulous place to grab a drink or some lunch are watch the world go by.
 Be sure to check out the town hall and climb the steps to the top.
 It’s not quite as high as St Mary’s Basilica but the views are still pretty good!